HerdingAI/audience_engagement_linkedin/README.md

 **Tra- Development setup and testing procedures
 - Pull request process and review criteria

-## 📄 License & Usage Restrictions

-**This project is licensed under a Custom Non-Commercial License.**

-### **License Terms:**

-- ✅ **Personal Use**: Free for individual, personal, non-commercial use
-- ✅ **Learning & Research**: Permitted for educational and research purposes
-- ✅ **Open Source Contributions**: Welcome for improving the codebase
-- ❌ **Commercial Use**: Prohibited without explicit written permission
-- ❌ **Resale or Distribution**: Cannot be sold, licensed, or redistributed commercially
-- ❌ **Service Offerings**: Cannot be used to provide commercial services to third parties

-### **Commercial Licensing:**

-For commercial use, enterprise licensing, or service provider applications, please contact the project maintainers for a commercial license agreement.

-### **Repository Protection:**

-While this repository is public for transparency and community learning, **commercial usage requires proper licensing**.
-Please respect these terms and contribute to the open-source community responsibly.

-## ⚠️ Important Considerationsour LinkedIn presence with AI-driven audience engagement that builds authentic relationships and drives business growth.**

-An enterprise-grade automation platform that leverages advanced AI to create personalized, contextually-aware comments that resonate with your target audience, increase engagement rates, and accelerate relationship building on LinkedIn.

 ## 🎯 Business Impact & Value

 ### **Why LinkedIn Engagement Automation Matters**